gem-storm/smrs-guide/README.md

 [flowblur] # RSMB-like motion blur.
 enabled: no # Enables flowblur.
 masking: yes # Masking toggle for flowblur.
-intensity: 50 # Tntensity of the flowblur. do blending: after # Choose if you want to do frame blending before or after flowblur is applied.
+intensity: 50 # Intensity of the flowblur. do blending: after # Choose if you want to do frame blending before or after flowblur is applied.

 [output]